 Toronto is at the forefront of the Canadian working world.
-Not only does it act as a headquarters for all five of the major banks in Canada, but it also houses well-developed film, biotechnology, tourism, aerospace, software development, media and telecommunication sectors.
+Not only does it serve as a headquarters for all five of the major banks in Canada, but it also houses well-developed film, biotechnology, tourism, aerospace, software development, media and telecommunication industries.

 Job market in Toronto

-As one of the most populous cities in North America, Toronto offers many job opportunities to expats moving to Canada, especially for those who have highly developed and unique skills sets.
-However, those in the service and teaching industries will find a lot of competition for positions in the city.
+As Canada’s commercial hub, Toronto is brimming with job opportunities, especially for those with highly developed and unique skillsets.
+However, expats intending to work in the service and teaching sectors will find a lot of competition for positions in the city.

 Finding a job in Toronto

 Many expats who relocate to Toronto do so via an intra-company transfer.
 Highly skilled expats are often head-hunted or manage to secure a job before moving to the city.

 The best place to start a job search is usually online.
 There are plenty of job portals and social networks, such as LinkedIn, to assist with the search.
 Networking is also highly important in Toronto and will certainly help new arrivals make headway in the workplace.